 Kilim Geopark is a UNESCO World Heritage.
 This place is full of natural wonders, home to amazing fauna and flora.
 The Geopark is also, the only place in Langkawi where the Kilim river is laid down in a valley of mangroves trees.

-To preserve the entire park and his wonders, the tours operators practice ecotourism, values such as educational tourism and geotourism.
+To preserve the entire park and its wonders, the tours operators practice ecotourism, values such as educational tourism, and geotourism.